fusioncharts/dev_centre_docs/fusiontime/integrations/ember/your-first-chart-using-ember-in-fusiontime.md

 Install `FusionTime` and the `ember-fusioncharts` component using the following method:

-You can only build time-series charts if you have installed **FusionCharts** package or later, as well as `ember-fusioncharts v2.2.0` or later.
+You can only build time-series charts if you have installed `FusionCharts v13.3.3-sr.1` or later, as well as `ember-fusioncharts v2.2.0` or later.

 1. Install the `ember-fusioncharts` module